-Sequestration applies to the following mandatory PPAs:
+Sequestration applies to the following PPAs:

-- 1) The Federal share of Extended Benefits (EB); and - 2) Trade Adjustment Assistance funds appropriated under the Federal Unemployment Benefits and Allowances Account (FUBA). - 6.
+- 1) The Federal share of Extended Benefits (EB) benefits; - 2) Trade Adjustment Assistance funds appropriated under the Federal Unemployment Benefits and Allowances Account (FUBA); and - 3) EUC see Item 7 below. - 6.
 Impact of Sequestration on EB.
-The applicable percentage reduction to the Federal share of EB benefit costs is 6.9 percent starting with weeks of unemployment ending on October 8, 2016, and ending with weeks of unemployment ending on September 30, 2017.
-Unless a state were to amend its law to reduce EB benefits, as explained below, reduction in Federal sharing of EB due to sequestration means the state becomes responsible for paying the remaining EB share from its own funds, i.e., the amount represented by the 6.9 percent reduction.
+The applicable percentage reduction to the Federal share of EB benefit costs is 6.6 percent starting with weeks of unemployment ending on October 7, 2017, and ending with weeks of unemployment ending on September 29, 2018.
+Unless a state were to amend its law to reduce EB benefits, as explained below, a reduction in Federal sharing of EB due to sequestration means the state becomes responsible for paying the remaining EB share from its own funds, i.e., the amount represented by the 6.6 percent reduction.